Skip to content

 The most common data collections in Clojure:

-• (1 2 "three") or (list 1 2 "three") - a list of values read from start to end (sequential access)
+• List literal (1 2 "three") or function call (list 1 2 "three") - a list of values read from start to end (sequential access)

-• [1 2 "three"] or (list 1 2 "three") - a vector of values with index (random access)
+• Vector literal [1 2 "three"] or function call (vector 1 2 "three") - a vector of values with index (random access)

-• #{1 2 "three"} or (set 1 2 "three") - a unique set of values
+• Set literal #{1 2 "three"} or function call (set 1 2 "three") - a unique set of values

-The ' quote function informs the Clojure reader to treat the list as data only.
+The ' is syntax short-cut for the quote function which informs the Clojure reader to treat a list as data only.
+A quoted list is not evaluated as a function.

-A quoted list is treated as data
+Evaluating a quoted list returns that list as data

 '(1 2 3) ; => (1 2 3)